junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-244.
 - 2007-07-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-244.
 - 2007-07-24 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2007-07-31 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2007-08-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2007-08-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2007-08-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 322.